explosion/spaCy/website/docs/api/entitylinker.md

 ## EntityLinker.\_\_call\_\_ {#call tag="method"}

 Apply the pipe to one document.
-The document is modified in place, and returned.
+The document is modified in place and returned.
 This usually happens under the hood when the `nlp` object is called on a text and all pipeline components are applied to the `Doc` in order.
 Both [`__call__`](/api/entitylinker#call) and [`pipe`](/api/entitylinker#pipe)